aws-samples/awsome-distributed-training/3.test_cases/torchtune/slurm/README.md

 For monitoring model training and computational resource usage, [Weights & Biases](https://wandb.ai/) will be utilized.
 Create an account and retrieve your `WANDB_API_KEY` from the Weights & Biases [Settings](https://wandb.ai/settings).
 For comprehensive setup instructions, consult the Weights & Biases [Quickstart Guide](https://docs.wandb.ai/quickstart).

-## 2. Environment Preparation
+## 2. Preparing the Environment

-This section illustartes how to fetch all the necessary code bases and set up development environment.
+This section outlines the steps to acquire the necessary codebases and configure your development environment.

-### Clone repository
+### Cloning Repositories

-On the head/login node of the cluster, clone the repository, move to the test case directory.
+Start by cloning the required repository on the cluster's head/login node, then navigate to the specific test case directory:

 ```bash
 cd /fsx/${USER}